Estimated reading time: 20 minutes

 If you don’t have short-term disability coverage and your employer does not offer one, you may be eligible for Employment Insurance (EI) sickness benefits.

-To be eligible for EI sickness benefits, you must:
+To be eligible for Employment Insurance sickness benefits, you must:

 - usually have used all of your sick leave